 Getting Rid of the Vinyl

-With the elimination of the black water tank and the stripping out of most everything “inside the inside skins”, I wanted to attack the vile vinyl wall covering.
+With the elimination of the black water tank and the stripping out of most everything “inside the inside skins”, I wanted to attack the vile vinyl wall covering covering the inside skins.
 Sticky and foul after years of exposure to the human element, removing the vinyl would be a major step in making a new interior.

 I don’t know how that vinyl coating was applied to the aluminum skins, but it put up a ferocious resistance to removal.
 I read every everything I could find in the forums searching for how others may have dealt with it before.
 It seems many who tried gave up and painted over the stuff.